 However, the most disruptive companies will be higher in a decade.
 Patience pays.

-Where can I find the Netskope IPO S-1 Filing?
+Where is the Netskope IPO S-1 Filing?

 Netskope has yet to release an S-1 filing to the public.
 Moreover, there is no evidence of a confidential S-1 filing yet.